Home | Browse Topics | Health & disability | Disability rights | Access to transport

 Example: Who pays if you need extra oxygen as an air traveller?

-In this case, the judge decided an airline was justified in charging a passenger for the extra oxygen she needed because of her respiratory condition.
+In this case, the Court of Appeal decided an airline was justified in charging a passenger for the extra oxygen she needed because of her respiratory condition.

-The judges looked at various factors in deciding what was reasonable here, including the fact that the airline was in the business to make a profit, and also what other airlines were doing, both in New Zealand and internationally.
-It found that most airlines providing international flights offered extra oxygen and that many of these charged extra for it.
+The judges looked at various factors in deciding what was reasonable here, including the fact that the airline was in the business to make a profit, and also what other airlines were doing.
+It noted that most airlines offered extra oxygen on international flights and that many of these charged extra for it.
 The judges said the question of what is reasonable will generally involve broad value judgements that consider the overall benefits in comparison with the costs.

-But the judges said that although excessive costs could justify a business refusing to accommodate a disabled person, the courts needed to be careful they didn’t put too low a value on the importance of accommodating disabled people.
-The business should have to give clear and concrete evidence to back up their claim that the costs would be unreasonable – they can’t just make a general claim that they would be too much.
+The judges said that although excessive costs could justify a business refusing to accommodate a disabled person, the courts needed to be careful they didn’t put too low a value on the importance of accommodating disabled people.
+The business should generally have to give clear evidence to back up their claim that the costs would be unreasonable – so they can’t just make a general claim that the costs would be too much.
 The judges said there may be ways to reduce costs in these situations.

-The Total Mobility scheme pays up to half the cost of getting taxis or special mobility transport for door-to-door transport.
+The Total Mobility scheme pays up to 75% the cost of getting taxis or special mobility transport for door-to-door transport.
 The scheme is run by regional councils and is funded by councils and the central government.
-The idea is to help people with long-term impairments meet their daily needs and help them participate in their communities.
+The idea is to help people with long term impairments meet their daily needs and help them participate in their communities.

-The Total Mobility scheme provides you with vouchers or electronic cards that pay some of the cost (up to half) of the normal fares.
-The amount you get subsidised depends on where you live, as the level of the subsidy is set by the relevant regional council (or by Auckland Transport in the Auckland region).
+The Total Mobility scheme provides you with vouchers or electronic cards that pay some of the cost (up to 75%) of the normal fares.
+The maximum amount depends on where you live, as the level of the subsidy is set by the relevant regional council (or by Auckland Transport in the Auckland region).

 Not all taxi companies will necessarily honour your electronic card or vouchers, so you should check with the transport company about this when you book your trip with them.